How to Enable Parallel Downloading in Chrome (Step-by-Step)

 • Download during off-peak hours: Internet traffic tends to slow down in the evenings or busy hours.
 Try downloading late at night or early morning.

-• Use a wired connection: If possible, plug your device directly into the router with an Ethernet cable it’s more stable and faster than Wi-Fi.
+• Use a wired connection: If possible, plug your device directly into the router with an Ethernet cable.
+It’s more stable and faster than Wi-Fi.

 • Close background apps: Other apps using the internet can slow down your downloads.
 Close any that aren’t needed while downloading.